forfudan/MojoMiji/src/miji/start/project.md

 For more information about pixi, you can refer to the [official documentation](https://pixi.sh/latest/getting_started/).

-[^hidden]: There are also three hidden files: `.gitignore`, `.magic` and `.gitattributes`.
+[^hidden]: There are also three hidden files: `.gitignore`, `.pixi` and `.gitattributes`.
 These files are used for version control and package management.
 You can ignore them for now.